24pullrequests/24pullrequests/Readme.md

 “Giving back little gifts of code”

-24 Pull Requests is a yearly initiative to encourage developers around the world to send a pull request every day in December up to Xmas.
+24 Pull Requests is a yearly initiative to encourage developers around the world to send a pull request every day in December up to Christmas.

 This is the site to help promote the project, highlighting why, how and where to send your pull requests.